top of page

 Executive Director

-He is a Senior Research Fellow at the University of Stirling, a Leadership Fellow at St George’s House, Windsor, a Committee Member at the Joseph Rowntree Charitable Trust, and Chair of the Stephen Spender Trust.
-His book, The Press Freedom Myth, was published by Biteback in 2019.
+Jonathan has a PhD from the University of Cambridge and has held visiting fellowships at King’s College, London, the University of East Anglia and the University of Stirling.
+He is a Leadership Fellow at St George’s House, Windsor and Chair of the Stephen Spender Trust.
+His first book, The Press Freedom Myth, was published in 2019.

 JaldeepKatwalaHeadshots(June2023)_017_web 2.jpg